About

 Director

 Patrick’s career began as a very junior researcher on a BBC series, when he was arrested after discovering Britain had a (secret) spy satellite.
 At that moment it was clear that documentaries offered a lot more excitement and interest than his previous career as a bank economist.
-He’s gone on to become one of Britain’s best documentary directors – winning the best director Bafta for his Channel 4 series ‘The Force’, best series Bafta for ‘The National Trust’ (BBC), and having his documentary feature about Julian Assange, ‘Wikileaks; Secrets & Lies’, premier at SXSW, before being seen around the world.
-Patrick believes that documentary is an art form that is as vital, exciting and uplifting as the best drama – a view confirmed by his recent films tracking Britain’s tumultuous exit from the European Union, where everyone involved talks with extraordinary candour about this defining moment of history.
+He’s gone on to become one of Britain’s best documentary directors – winning the best director Bafta for his Channel 4 series ‘The Force’, best series Bafta for ‘The National Trust’ (BBC).
+Patrick believes that documentary is an art form that is as vital, exciting and uplifting as the best drama – a view confirmed by his recent feature docs ‘WikiLeaks: Secrets & Lies’, which premiered at SXSW and chronicled the biggest leak of secrets in history, ‘The Phantom’ (Tribeca) which proved that America had executed an innocent man, and award winning ‘The Price of Truth’ which documented the fight of his friend, Nobel Laureate Dmitry Muratov, to maintain freedom of speech in Russia – and stay alive.

 Stephen Wood